davidcraft/SimKern/SIM1_README.md

 ### REQUIREMENTS

-The SIM1 framework currently supports MATLAB and Octave as viable simulation engines.
-We have not yet extended the framework to consider logical or qualitative simulation engines.
+The SIM1 framework currently supports Octave a viable simulation engine.
+We have not yet extended the framework to consider MATLAB, logical, or qualitative simulation engines.
 In the simulation engine, the user must specify which model-specific parameters are to be changed to produce a total number of K simulations of the system in question.
-For each of the K simulations, we will further simulate each member a total number of R times.
+For each of the K simulations, we will further simulate each member a total number of R times, keeping parameters the same.

 ### FRAMEWORK